JuliaMolSim/Molly.jl/docs/src/docs.md

 ```

 In Molly there are three types of interactions:
-- [`PairwiseInteraction`](@ref)s are present between all or most atom pairs, and account for example for non-bonded terms.
+- [`PairwiseInteraction`](@ref)s are present between all or most atom pairs, and account for example for non-bonded terms in molecular mechanics force fields.
-- [`SpecificInteraction`](@ref)s are present between specific atoms, and account for example for bonded terms.
+- [`SpecificInteraction`](@ref)s are present between specific atoms, and account for example for bonded terms in molecular mechanics force fields.
-- General interactions are a free-form interaction type that can access the whole system and outputs forces for all atom.
-This is useful for neural network potentials and implicit solvent models.
+- General interactions are a free-form interaction type that can access the whole system and outputs forces for all atoms.
+This is useful for neural network potentials, implicit solvent models and other cases that require maximum flexibility.

 The available pairwise interactions are:
 - [`LennardJones`](@ref)